bhagath-danthala-cu/Multi_Task_Pet_Classification_Segmentation/README.md

 # Multi Task Pet Classification & Segmentation

-**Multi_Task_Pet_Classification_Segmentation** is a multi-task computer vision project that performs simultaneous **classification** and **semantic segmentation** of pets in images.
+Multi-Task Pet Classification Segmentation is a multi-task computer vision project that performs simultaneous **classification** and **semantic segmentation** of pets in images.
 This project aims to offer an efficient and effective pipeline to identify pet breeds (classification) and segment their outlines or bodies (segmentation) concurrently.
 ---
 ##  Features
 - **Dual-Task Pipeline**